Fire and Light Performing Arts is Cleveland’s professional flow art performance company.

 poi, fans, contact sword, contact staff, mini hoops

-Matt, a recent graduate of The University of Akron's percussion performance program, has been performing music for 15 years.
-He has spent the last five years teaching music and the last two years teaching the flow arts.
-Starting with 2 poi in 2012, he has since expanded to include 3 & 4 poi, contact sword and staff, fans and mini hoops.
+Matt, a graduate of The University of Akron's percussion performance program, has been performing music for 15 years.
+His skills include 2, 3, and 4 poi, contact sword and staff, fans and mini hoops.
 Currently freelancing as a musician and fire and LED dancer/juggler, he plans to grow as an individual, while traveling, teaching, sharing and continuing his education.
 His hope is to use his abilities to advance artistic culture, advocate for the free exchange of ideas, and promote the communal spirit.

 poi, double staff, mini hoops